godotengine/godot-docs/about/faq.rst

 cross-platform benefits, Godot 4.3 introduced experimental support for Direct3D 12.
 This addition aims to enhance performance and compatibility on platforms where Direct3D 12 is prevalent, such as Windows and Xbox.
-However, Vulkan and OpenGL will continue as the default rendering backends on all platforms, including Windows.
+However, Vulkan and OpenGL will continue as the default rendering drivers on all platforms, including Windows.

 Why does Godot aim to keep its core feature set small?
 ------------------------------------------------------